IBM/powerai-counting-cars/README.md

 # Sample output

 As the notebook cells run, check for errors and watch the progress indicators.
 After the video has been annotated, the frames will play (like a video) in the notebook.
 The notebook playback is usually slow.

-Use the ffmpeg command provided in the last notebook cell to create an MP4 video from the frames for a higher quality, full speed playback.
+If you used `ffmpeg` to create an annotated video, you can play it back at full speed.

 Example annotated video: https://ibm.ent.box.com/file/290363697690